janwilmake/agent-pod/BACKLOG.md

 - **Sync from local fs** - can we make a dropbox-like app that syncs a certain folder to the pod server? this makes it much more interoperable with things like ffmpeg or any other tools you might have on your PC (and your own files)

 - **Using Stytch** would make it more adoptable for other startups since it's more prominent in the oauth space.
 How do we create a oauth provider that hooks into _ANY_ SOLID server?

+- **Making it easy to integrate fs-based apps/clis with SOLID** could really be useful because the ecosystem for fs is grand.
+However if we build for solid, the inner working will be totally different. can we design an API that looks alike and potentially is 'swappable'?